 - Initial FREE 15 minute phone consultation (with no obligation) to have a conversation about what you are looking for help with in order to decide together whether CBT may be right for you.

 - Following this, an hour-long assessment session is £70, which includes a discussion of how to move forwards and how we can approach your difficulties with therapy.
 There will be no obligation to book therapy sessions following this if you do not feel ready.

-- 60 minute sessions are usually offered face-to-face sessions and are £70 following an assessment, however please get in touch to discuss these fees.
+- 60 minute sessions are £70 following an assessment, however please get in touch to discuss these fees.

 Cognitive Behavioural Therapy (CBT) can help with a large range of emotional and mental health difficulties, from low mood and anxiety, to post traumatic stress disorder and obsessive compulsive disorder.
 I created a business to deliver therapy privately and ensure that I do this to the highest possible standards.
 At ReImagine Therapy, I provide a safe and warm environment, working collaboratively with clients to help them to achieve goals for their emotional wellbeing.
 This means that you can decide what you want to work towards, and then I will help you to achieve this.
 A key aspect of my approach is to make sure that we both have a true understanding of what is going on for you right now and why we work with the issue in the way that we do.
 This means that, if any difficulties arise after therapy, you feel to manage this yourself.